Technology and digital media are an integral part of our world today!

 - Encourage young learners to scout out a location from which you can both comfortably enjoy technology time together!

-- If you are working with a computer rather than a tablet, work with the child to find an appropriate seat for you (and/or her).
+- If you are working with a computer rather than a tablet, work with the child to find an appropriate seat for you (and/or them).

 - Direct attention and eye contact between what is on the screen and the young learner with whom you are working.

-It is best to choose one or two of the following (during each joint engagement interaction).
-Choose one or two techniques, and over time, mix them up!
+Choose one or two of the following techniques during each joint engagement interaction, and over time, mix them up!

 - Listen closely.
 Make comments and ask questions that show your interest and understanding.